wavemaker/docs/learn/react-native/wave-pulse.md

 ![Debugging Architecture](/learn/assets/debug-architecture.png)

-To debug, you need to generate the APK or IPA file using the React Native zip file.
-These steps are carried on two platforms.
+Debugging is carried on two platforms,

 - **WaveMaker Studio**: [To generate the APK or IPA file](#generating-apk-or-ipa-file-to-debug).
 - **Browser and Mobile Device**: [To test and debug the APK or IPA file in WavePulse](#testing--debugging-in-wavepulse).

-## Generating APK or IPA File in WaveMaker Studio
+## Configuring APK or IPA File in WaveMaker Studio

 An application can be debugged using the APK or IPA file.
 To get the APK or IPA that can be debugged using the WavePulse,